LA County Emergency Resources for Workers and Businesses

 Local Job Centers

-- Tax Credits for Hiring Disadvantaged Workers tax credits range from $1,200 to $9,600 for employers participating in the Work Opportunity Tax Credit (WOTC) who hire and employ members of traditionally disadvantaged groups.
+- Tax Credits for Hiring Disadvantaged Workers: Access tax credits range from $1,200 to $9,600 for employers participating in the Work Opportunity Tax Credit (WOTC) who hire and employ members of traditionally disadvantaged groups .

 Email workforce@opportunity.lacounty.gov with “Wildfire Impacted” in subject line to connect to DEO.
 To find a center closest to you, visit here.